-Sesame paste, or neri goma, is a thick paste made of white or black sesame seeds.
+Sesame paste, or neri goma, is a thick paste with a rich, nutty flavor of white or black sesame seeds.
 The Japanese use it for savory and sweet dishes.

 Table of contents